 SSH Airport, located about 23 km northeast of the resort town of Sharm el-Sheikh,at the tip of the Sinai Peninsula, bordering on the Red Sea.
 The town of Sharm el-Sheikh is described as being situated on a promontory overlooking the Straits of Tiran at the mouth of the Gulf of Aqaba.

-NOTE: Wiki's site points out that "Nationals from the EU and the US do not require a visa for travel to Sharm El Sheikh if the visit is for fourteen days or less - although those travelling to outside the Sinai area may still require a visa, which are purchasable for a small fee on arrival.
-It is mandatory for all travellers arriving at Sharm El Sheikh International Airport to complete a landing card (handed-out by crew on flight), and on departing to complete an exiting card (handed-out at check-in) before passing through passport control".
+NOTE: Nationals from the EU and the US do not require a visa for travel to Sharm El Sheikh if the visit is for 15 days /14 nights- although those travelling to outside the Sinai area still requires a visa*, which are available for a small fee on arrival.
+It is mandatory for all travelers arriving at Sharm El Sheikh International Airport to complete a landing card (handed-out by crew on flight - just write on the back 'Sinai Only' if staying there exclusively), and on departing to complete an exiting card (handed-out at check-in) before passing through passport control.